Sample MPPAL Student Topics and MRP Papers, 2016-20

-For reviewing the process of enrolling in the MRP vs. the Topics course option, please click here.
+For reviewing the process of enrolling in the MRP vs. the Topics course option, please visit our web page exploring those options

 - Health and Safety for Migrant Farm Workers in the Seasonal Agricultural Worker Program